Is it better to prioritize content quality or quantity in a content marketing strategy?

 -

-Blog posts that are at least 1,500 words long get 3.5 times more shares than posts that are 500 words or less.
+Blog posts that are at least 1,500 words long get 3.5 times more shares than posts that are 500 words or fewer.
 Longer blog content is more likely to be shared.
 If you want your content to be shared and engaged with, you must make it long enough to provide value to your readers.
 [CoSchedule]

 -